-“Design of a bedroom is a direct reflection of how the homeowner perceives the space,” observed Melissa Copas, a designer with Honest Abe for 18 years.
+“Design of a bedroom is a direct reflection of how the homeowner perceives the space,” observed Melissa Copas, a designer with Honest Abe for more than 20 years.
 “Bedrooms tend to be considered functional rooms were people sleep or personal spaces of refuges and relaxation.”

 Copas said that just because a bedroom is designed for pure functionality, it does not mean that aesthetics must be sacrificed.

 “Choices of windows, lighting, interior walls, ceiling treatment, flooring and even the log style itself can add to the beauty of a small bedroom or guest room,” she said.
 “We’ve done some very creative things with small spaces in vacation homes and children’s rooms.”